shukriadams/tuna-server/README.md

 ### Nginx and Socket.io

-This app makes entensive use of websockets, if you're hosting your app behind Nginx, you might have problems with this.
+Tuna makes entensive use of websockets, if you're hosting it behind Nginx, you might have problems with this.
 Try adding the following to your Nginx config

     location / {
         proxy_pass http://localhost:YOUR-PORT-HERE; # add your own app port hehre